Hoop Cheese is a term that is used to refer to either an American Hard Cheese or an American Soft Cheese.

 Hoop Cheese is considered a hard cheese in the American South-East.

 Hard Hoop Cheese comes in large wheels of about 20 pounds (9 kg), covered in red or black wax.
 Most of it is medium to sharp “Hoop Cheddar Cheese” from Wisconsin.

 It used to be commonly found in country stores.
 The cheese would sit in a cutter purpose-made for that size of cheese wheel.
 The store people would cut you off the size of wedge you wanted.

 Soft Hoop Cheese is a crumbly white cheese, similar to baker’s cheese or a dry-curd cottage cheese, but with no salt added.
-It was low in fat and calcium, and has a short storage life.
+It is low in fat and calcium, and has a short storage life.

 The idea behind the name appears to be that cheesecloth was tied over a hoop, and then the whey was strained off the curds through that.
 The cheese could be pressed into a form and aged, or used fresh like dry-curd cottage cheese.